uilianries/imgui/About-the-IMGUI-paradigm.md

 **This is an attempt at explaining what the IMGUI paradigm stands for, and what it could be**.

-Proponent of the IMGUI paradigm have noticed it was that over and over widely misunderstood.
+Proponent of the IMGUI paradigm have noticed that it was widely misunderstood, over and.
 As of Feb 2021, even the [IMGUI Wikipedia page](https://en.wikipedia.org/wiki/Immediate_mode_GUI) is completely off the mark.
 There are reasons for that:
-- the acronym may be misleading in the first place?
+- the acronym may be misleading?
 - people didn't do a good job enough explaining or documentation what IMGUI means?
 - they are different interpretation of what IMGUI means?
 - many popular IMGUI implementation have made similar design choices, making it more confusing what is actually the soul and backbone of the IMGUI paradigm vs a set of implementation choices.
+In other words, many things haven't been thoroughly explored.
 - the naming and success of "Dear ImGui" blurred the line a little bit further (should have used another name).

 ### History